d2api/d2api.github.io/docs/oauth/weird-cases.md

 ### "why do i need to set this up, i just want to use my own account to query the API"

 that's cool. fair.
-- i set up a page here if you just want to generate a token
+- i set up a page here if you just want to generate an `access token`
 https://paracausal.science/oauth/
-- you could put a fake or localhost URL in at bungie.net, then when it forwards you to a failed URL, just grab the auth code out of the URL and perform the exchange yourself.
+- you could put a fake or localhost URL in at bungie.net, then when it forwards you to a failed URL, just grab the `authorization code` out of the URL and perform the exchange yourself.

 ### "but i'm just developing! i don't have an SSL. i don't need an SSL."